Education + English Double

 When combined with Education, the English major requires each student to take 11 courses in English:

-LNG 201 – Introduction to the English Language OR LNG 202 – Structure and History of the English Language OR WLC 215 Introduction to Linguistics
+LNG 201 – Introduction to the English Language (recommended choice) OR LNG 202 – Structure and History of the English Language OR WLC 215 Introduction to Linguistics

 2 Literary Capstones

 Two Capstones in different semesters.
 Most students will complete the requirement with two sections of LIT 499 Seminars in Research and Theory.
 These topics-based courses are writing and theory-intensive and will emphasize independent research.
-By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
-Every student is required to complete at least one LIT 499.
-LIT 201 and LIT 202 are pre-requisites for LIT 499 and LIT 497.
+By permission of the Associate Chair, LIT 492 Seminar in Literary Theory may substitute for the second LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
+Both LIT 101 and LIT 102 are pre-requisites for LIT 499 and LIT 492.

 Note: Only 6 courses at the 200-level (and none below the 200-level) will apply to the English liberal arts major, so plan wisely.